auth0/react-native-auth0/README.md

 #### Local authentication

 You can enable an additional level of user authentication before retrieving credentials using the local authentication supported by the device, for example PIN or fingerprint on Android, and Face ID or Touch ID on iOS.

+> :warning: You need a real device to test Local Authentication for iOS.
+Local Authentication is not available in simulators.

 ```js
 await auth0.credentialsManager.requireLocalAuthentication();